About Our School

 capacity streamlined his approach to both wilderness skills and the gear

-he brought along which resulted in the practical style of bushcraft
+he brought along which resulted in the pragmatic style of bushcraft

 experience stems from his time spent living and working in high crime